Scicom-AI-Enterprise-Organization/small-malaysian-lm/README.md

 # small-malaysian-lm-B200

-We want to compare how good Qwen3-4B-Base to continue pretraining on Malaysian multi-lingual corpus on different mixed precision training with proper truncated multi-packing.
+We want to compare how good Qwen3-4B-Base using B200 to continue pretraining on Malaysian multi-lingual corpus on different mixed precision training with proper truncated multi-packing.

 ## Manipulated variables